Parliamentary Electoral Dialogue Spaces

 Democratic processes should be grounded in continuous dialogue between the electorate and its representatives.
 Elections serve as a means to channel potential conflicts in a non-violent manner.
 Electoral processes may thereby either contribute to creating legitimate governments or be the catalysts of conflict, when people feel left out.

 Democracy, compared to other political philosophies, is based on the principle and practice of solving differences first and foremost through dialogue.
-Parliament are well positioned spaces where a plurality of views are represented, heard, and shared.
-There are different actors between which dialogues may be organized:
+Parliaments are well-positioned spaces where a plurality of views are represented, heard and shared.
+Dialogues may be organized between various different actors:

 • Between different political parties, inside and outside parliament